EmpiresCommunity/website-hugo-deif/content/posts/empiresmod-update-2-39-1/index.md

 Rebalanced ammo capacities across all classes to better reflect their combat roles.

 **Scout:** Receives additional reserve ammo for extended combat longevity, allowing for sustained engagements while maintaining mobility.
-- SMG1 ammo increased from 50 to 105
 - SMG2 ammo decreased from 200 to 120
 - SMG3 ammo decreased from 60 to 42
 - BE Pistol 2 ammo decreased from 28 to 21